 In today’s challenging job market, having specialized skills is a hot commodity.
-If you want to switch careers, get a promotion, or break into a competitive industry, certificate programs are a good idea.
+If you want to switch careers, get a promotion or break into a competitive industry, certificate programs are a good idea.
+But paying for certification programs isn’t always easy, and you might have trouble tracking down certificate program student loans.

-However, paying for certification programs isn’t always easy.
-But we’ve got you covered.
-Here are five different ways you can pay for your credentials without wiping out your savings or running up credit card debt.
+Whatever your approach, we’ve got you covered.
+Here are six ways you can pay for continuing education programs without wiping out your savings or running up credit card debt.

 One of the best places to get financial assistance for certificate programs is through your current employer.
 Many companies offer tuition or education reimbursement for continuing education.
 That’s especially true if the program you’re looking at can help you improve or expand your skills for your current role.